 Desktop App: The Teams App is available in the Software Library.

 - Open Teams (Online or App)

-- Select the Teams tab from the left bar
+- Select the Teams tab on the Navigation pane (left)

 - Select Create a team

 Educational Team Types

 Used by teachers and students collaborating on group projects, assignments, and more.
 Teachers are team owners and add students as team members.Teachers moderate student conversations and who can post where.
 Students only have write permission in certain areas.

 Used by educators collaborating within a professional learning community, for example an academic department.
 Educators form the team and other educators join the team.
 Educators share equal read-write permissions.